Vivian Beaumont Theater: Claire Tow Theater

-In June 2012, LCT opened the Claire Tow Theater on the Beaumont's roof, which features work by emerging playwrights, directors, and designers.
+In June 2012, LCT opened the Claire Tow Theater above the Beaumont, which features work by emerging playwrights, directors, and designers.
 The auditorium is named for Claire Tow, whose husband Leonard Tow, an LCT board member, donated $7.5 million.
 Located on the Beaumont's planted green roof, the Claire Tow Theater seats 112 people.
 The space which cost about $41 million to construct, was designed by Hugh Hardy, who had assisted Mielziner in the Vivian Beaumont Theater's original design.
 The two-story, 23000 ft2 glass enclosure has the same width as the Beaumont's base.
 The theater is accessed by elevators within the NYPL section of the building.
 In addition to the auditorium, the Claire Tow houses rehearsal space, dressing quarters, offices, and a pocket lobby with a bar.
 The structure is wrapped inside a grille of aluminum louvers that help screen out the sun.
 Hardy used simple materials for the interior, including stained oak for the lobby floors and walnut for the theater's sloping walls.
 The bar features Overture, a 2012 sculpture by Kiki Smith.